Team-Eight/sthlm-commuter/docs/Objects.md

 Journeyqueries are used to store information that is going to be used to ask the STHLM-travel API for available routes.
 Essentially the Journeyquery is a request, "I want to go from here to here at a certain time".
 Journeyqueries are what lead to plan objects.

-Consists of:
-    - A site "origin"
-    - A site "destination"
-    - A site "via"
-    - A date "time"
-    - A boolean "isTimeDeparture"
-    - A boolean "alternativeStops"
-    - A List of Strings "transportModes"
-    - A String "ident"
-    - A boolean "hasPromotions"
-    - An int "promotionNetwork"
-    - A String "previousIdent"
-    - A string "previousDir"